jonas52/convertisso/README.md

 [![languages](https://img.shields.io/github/languages/count/jonas52/convertisso)]()
 [![repo-size](https://img.shields.io/github/repo-size/jonas52/convertisso)]()

-# About my project (be careful this part is not finished)
+# About my project
-### The script is currently in Python and is therefore only available for Debian, Arch, Fedora.
+### The script is currently in Python and is therefore only available for Debian, Arch.
 ### This script can:
 - Convert your subtitle files (vtt, srt, ass, lrc).
 - Download your favorite video from any website, with or without title, download only the audio or only the subtitles. (attention only works if you have python3 3.7 and higher)